ladaegorova18/FPS/README.txt

-To run the project you should intall Unreal Engine 4. https://www.unrealengine.com/en-US/download?install=true Using it open fps.uproject file.
+To run the project you should install Unreal Engine 4. https://www.unrealengine.com/en-US/download?install=true Using it open fps.uproject file.
 Also use it to build the project.